 Findings – The results of measurements conducted for various samples taking into account multiple parameters, not just luminance, indicate that the models present more flexibility and can be used to provide more accurate calculations for researchers in the future.

 Practical implications – The methods presented in this paper enable a more detailed investigation of the influence of various parameters on the pupil.
-It can be used to better estimate the influence of light on pupil size.
+It can be used to better estimate the influence of light and other factors on pupil size.

 Originality/value – The main changes occurring in pupil size, i.e. contractions and dilation, are caused by light.
 Other criteria such emotional arousal, cognitive processes or even memory operations can also alter the pupil, among which the decoupling of light is important.
 The presented approach is distinct from other similar studies because it decouples the pupillary light reflex.